Iain Mac Fhearchair

 Iain Mac Fhearchair (John MacCodrum) (1693-–1779) was a Scottish Gaelic-speaking Bard and seanchaidh "who lived and died in the island of North Uist."
-Later in his life, Iain served as the official poet to the Chief of Clan MacDonald of Sleat.
+Later in his life, Iain served as Chief Bard to the Chief of Clan MacDonald of Sleat, had a friendship with Alasdair Mac Mhaighstir Alasdair, and made an appearance in the Ossianic controversy surrounding the poet James Macpherson.

 Life

-According to his song Smeòrach Chlann Dòmhnaill ("The Mavis of Clan Donald"), Iain Mac Fhearchair, alias John MacCodrum, was born near Cladh Chomhgain, which is, according to Bill Lawson, "a disused graveyard in which were the ruins of a little chapel, dedicated to St Comgan - one of many church dedications in the immediate neighborhood.
+According to his song Smeòrach Chlann Dòmhnaill ("The Song Thrush of Clan Donald"), Iain Mac Fhearchair, alias John MacCodrum, was born near Cladh Chomhgain, which is, according to Bill Lawson, "a disused graveyard in which were the ruins of a little chapel, dedicated to St Comgan - one of many church dedications in the immediate neighbourhood.
 In MacCodrum's time, it would have been part of the township of Hoghagearraidh."
 The future Bard was raised on the nearby farm of Aird an Runair.

 According to John Lorne Campbell, Iain, "was in the technical sense of the term, illiterate."
 In a footnote, however, Campbell explains, "Which is to say that he never learned English.
 In MacCodrum's day little education was available for the Highlanders, and none at all in their own language."

 During the era, the people of Hoghagearaidh paid the Chief of Clan MacDonald of Sleat a rental fee called "The Seal Dues", in return for the right to kill the seals on the nearby rock of Causamul.
 The rock remains, according to Bill Lawson, "one of the main breeding areas for the Atlantic seal."

 The MacCodrums of Hoghagearaidh, however, never participated in the killing of seals.
 This was because, according to legend, an ancestor of theirs had stolen the skin of a selkie while she was ashore in human form and forced her to marry him.
 As told in a local folk song, however, one of the couple's children later returned the seal skin to her mother, who put it on, abandoned her human family, and returned to the sea.
 For this reason, the MacCodrum descendants of the couple were referred to in Scottish Gaelic as, Clann righ fo gheasan, ("King's children under a spell") and never harmed seals, whom they believed to be their relatives.

 Although Sir Alexander MacDonald of Sleat had promised Prince Charles Edward Stuart that he would do raise the Clan if the Prince arrived from France, the Chief and his Clansmen took no part in the Jacobite Uprising of 1745.
 The Chief's reason for going back on his word was that the French troops that had also been promised had failed to arrive with the Prince.
 Despite the Clan's neutrality, all the lands of MacDonald of Sleat were included in the savage repression of Highland dress, language, and culture that followed the defeat of the uprising at the Battle of Culloden in 1746.
 John MacCodrum's satirical poem, Oran an Aghaidh an Eididh Ghallda ("A Song Against the Lowland Garb"), "shows clearly where his own sympathies lay."